Techtonica/curriculum/testing-and-tdd/testing-and-tdd.md

 #### Integration Tests

 This term does not have much consensus on its meaning, but it generally refers to tests that test two (or more) units working together.
 It could be two classes/objects or a function that calls another function.
-It can also be of having your API call another real API, which is quite different (and slower) than a unit test.
+It can also mean having your API call another real API, which is quite different from (and slower than) a unit test.
 But some of the ideas are the same.

 - Speed: moderate
 - Flakiness: moderate